ucsb-cs48/ucsb-cs48.github.io/_topics/retros_five_steps.md

    * Instead, consider focusing ONLY on helping the other participants voices be heard.

 # Guides for retrospective faciltators

+I would not suggest that you read ALL of these articles before running your first retro---that could lead to information overload.

+Instead, I suggest skimming through until you find ONE that resonates for you and gives you a sense that you can take this on successfully.
+Then go back and revisit the other articles later as you get more experience.

 * [Lauren Moon's article](https://blog.trello.com/the-5-steps-to-better-team-retrospectives) on how [Philip Rogers](https://twitter.com/g_philip), a Scrum Master at National Public Radio, leads retros.
 * [Seven Best Practices For Retro Facilitators](https://content.pivotal.io/blog/7-best-practices-for-facilitating-agile-retrospectives) by Jonathan Berger, on the Pivotal Blog.